Our Ten’s List: Characters Who Faked Their Deaths in Movies

 Few may have seen this M. Knight Shyamalan thriller, but knowing who directed it probably clues you into the fact that there is a twist ending.
 Luckily for viewers, this twist is pretty good.
 Five individuals are stranded in an elevator where it quickly becomes apparent that they are locked in for a reason.
-When one of them dies, it sets off a cascade of events where the occupants try to find the killer amongst them while the police desperately try to get them out of the elevator car before more bodies are created.
+When one of them dies, it sets off a cascade of events where the occupants try to find the killer among them while the police desperately try to get them out of the elevator car before more bodies are created.
 A superstitious security guard thinks this may be the work of a malevolent spirit, but that spirit turns out to be more down to earth than they believe.

 Since few have seen it, I wouldn’t spoil this.
 Its a pretty decent thriller from Shyamalan, and is paced really well.
 As it is on this list, you can guess somebody comes back to life, but the clever nature of this film is that the initial death is so well hidden so early that you can easily miss it.
 If you want to see what I mean, check this flick out.

 I said I was going to return to Agatha Christie’s classic “10 Little Indians” and here we are.
 Like Clue, ten individuals are alone, this time summoned to an island where they cannot leave till a shuttle arrives three days later.
 They initially suspect nothing, but soon are accosted by a tape recorded message which accuses them all of being guilty of murder.
 It lists their sins in damning detail, and sentences them all to death on the island.
 The shame-faced caretaker admits to his past where he accidentally killed someone in an accident, but is soon silenced by poison.
 Convinced that the killer must be among them and on the island in order to strike, they fan out, trying to find the killer and avoid the suspicions of their fellows.
 As each murder happens, a statue set with ten Indians continually has a piece removed…